Why are we often sold out?

 • stocks already produced, in transit , or already delivered

-• the part of the payments in 3x that we will only receive next month and the following
+• the part of the 3x payments that we will only receive next month and the following one

 And this Working Capital only grows as growth continues.

-Worse than that, it grows even before growth generates a cash surplus, because the company will anticipate this growth: more inventory, but also more efficient IT systems, larger team, larger premises, etc. .
+Worse than that, it grows even before the growth generates a cash surplus, because the company will anticipate this growth: more stocks, but also more efficient IT systems, a larger team, larger premises, etc. .

-Which brings us to a paradoxical situation: even profitable, the more BonneGueule grows, the less cash flow we have.
+Which brings us to a paradoxical situation: even if profitable, the more BonneGueule grows, the less cash we have.

-WCR is truly the sworn enemy of growing businesses.
+WCR is truly the sworn enemy of growing companies.

-Let us still assume that we decide to further increase the WCR to finance additional stock.
-On the least demanded products, we would find ourselves with stocks on our hands for several years.
+Let's suppose that we decide to increase the WCR further to finance additional stock.
+For the least demanded products, we would find ourselves with stocks hanging around for several years.

-Moreover, this is already the case on certain pieces, where we have 30 sizes XS or 25 sizes XL that we would like to part with. .
+Besides, this is already the case for certain pieces, where we have 30 XS sizes or 25 XL sizes that we would like to part with. .

 So much cash tied up in stock, when we could have produced new products with this money.